How to Get Your House Appraised in 7 Steps

 Choose a local expert

-No matter what route you take to find an appraiser, it’s critical to pick someone with deep knowledge of homes and price trends in the area.
+No matter what route you take to find an appraiser, it’s critical to pick someone with deep knowledge of the area’s homes and price trends.

 “You want someone who really understands the local market and what’s going on in your town,” says Eric Schuell, a leading real estate agent serving the New Haven, Connecticut area.

 He recently had a client who hired someone from Hartford to appraise a home in Milford.
-Although the two cities are less than an hour’s drive from each other, the appraiser lacked in-depth knowledge of the neighborhood and came up with a value that was low.
+Although the two cities are less than an hour’s drive from each other, the appraiser lacked in-depth knowledge of the neighborhood and came up with a low value.

 Ask the right questions